dylanneild/nio-http/README.md

 ### How To Use

+To build the library, either checout into Eclipse and package your own JAR file (or use the code as-is in your project), or build from the command line using Apache Ant:

+	# ant package
+	# file nio-http.jar
+	nio-http.jar: Java archive data (JAR)

 The server library is designed to be very easy to integrate with your project.
 At the simplest level, simply create an instance of a RequestHandler object (in this case, a StringRequestHandler to return simple String answers) and pass it to the server as a request handler.

 	StringRequestHandler handler = new StringRequestHandler() {